linkerd/website/linkerd.io/content/2.10/tasks/canary-release.md

 ## Set up the demo

-This demo consists of two components: a load generator and a deployment.
+This demo consists of three components: a load generator, a deployment and a frontend.
 The deployment creates a pod that returns some information such as name.
 You can use the responses to watch the incremental rollout as Flagger orchestrates it.
 A load generator simply makes it easier to execute the rollout as there needs to be some kind of active traffic to complete the operation.
 Together, these components have a topology that looks like:

 {{< fig src="/images/canary/simple-topology.svg"
         title="Topology" >}}